Servers assembling food in the kitchen of a Five Guys

 - 'High satisfaction' score: 41%

 Although parking lot attendants are still in demand and will be for the foreseeable future, this position ranks highest on the list of the worst jobs.
-Parking attendants must deal with a lot of boredom, and a scant sense of meaning.
-The position also can take a toll on the bodies of workers who are stuck outside in terrible weather.
+The job can take a toll on the bodies of workers who are stuck outside in terrible weather.
+Parking attendants also must deal with a lot of boredom, and a scant sense of meaning.
+In response to the Payscale study's findings on meaningful jobs, one former parking attendant wrote an essay about his experience in the industry, saying that it "helped [him] become a better person" and "made it easy for [him] to find meaning elsewhere."

 Trending Now